EthosWallet/ethos-docs/src/pages/hooks.md

 ### `wallet.address`

-A synchronous call to get the connected wallet's address.
+A pre-loaded attribute to get the connected wallet's address.

 ```js
 import { ethos } from 'ethos-connect'